Agile Data Roles: Data Professionals on Agile Teams

 - Supporting roles.
 People in these roles collaborate with, and support the work of, people in the primary roles.
 These roles are adopted from other methods such as Scrum or Agile Modeling.

 Figure 1.
-The Roles of the Agile Data Method.
+The Roles of the Agile Data Method (click to enlarge).

 2.1 The Primary Agile Data Roles